polymonster/pmfx-shader/readme.md

 Compilation for Orbis is supported but you will need the SDK's installed and the environment variables set.

-For NVN there is an [executable](https://github.com/polymonster/pmfx-shader/tree/master/bin/nvn) included to compile to `nvn_glsc` but it will reuire the `NvnGlslc32.dll` to be installed along with the SDK.
+For NVN there is an [executable](https://github.com/polymonster/pmfx-shader/tree/master/bin/nvn) included to compile to `nvn_glsc` but it will require the `NvnGlslc32.dll` to be installed along with the SDK.

 ## Usage